mirror/dd-wrt/src/router/python/Doc/library/gettext.rst

    Bind the *domain* to the locale directory *localedir*.
-More concretely, :mod:`gettext` will look for binary :file:`.mo` files for the given domain using the path (on Unix): :file:`{localedir}/{language}/LC_MESSAGES/{domain}.mo`, where *languages* is searched for in the environment variables :envvar:`LANGUAGE`, :envvar:`LC_ALL`, :envvar:`LC_MESSAGES`, and :envvar:`LANG` respectively.
+More concretely, :mod:`gettext` will look for binary :file:`.mo` files for the given domain using the path (on Unix): :file:`{localedir}/{language}/LC_MESSAGES/{domain}.mo`, where *language* is searched for in the environment variables :envvar:`LANGUAGE`, :envvar:`LC_ALL`, :envvar:`LC_MESSAGES`, and :envvar:`LANG` respectively.

    If *localedir* is omitted or ``None``, then the current binding for *domain* is